 Internal Communications Best Practice #1: Leading programs market the purpose of internal communications

 We asked our panel of corporate communications professionals to note how much they agree with the following statement: Our organization clearly articulates the importance of internal communications.

 Nearly all of the highest-rated internal communications (IC) programs either “agree” or “strongly agree” while a few average or below average programs could say the same.
 You’re likely to get more employee engagement when they understand who you are and why you exist.

 Tip: Market your corporate communications!
-Consistently promote why your function exists, what you’re trying to achieve, and the strategies you’re using to improve employee engagement.
+Consistently promote why your function exists, what you’re trying to achieve, and the communication strategies you’re using to improve employee engagement.